TengMCing/PhD/Thesis/04-chap4.html.md

 Region 9 of @fig-autovi-web-result2 displays an attention map for the true residual plot, generated by computing the gradient of the Keras model's output with respect to the greyscale input of the plot.
 The attention map helps to understand how the Keras model predicts visual signal strength and which areas it is focusing on.
 We use a greyscale input because it is easier to generate a clear attention map in this format, and it usually conveys all the essential information, as most of the important details of the plot are drawn in black.
 If the $p$-value of the true residual plot is greater than 0.05, checking the attention map is not necessary.
 However, to provide users with the option to review it if they wish, a button will be available, as shown in @fig-autovi-web-gradient-hide.
 This button allows users to toggle the display of the attention map.

-### Workflow
+### Usage, from the user perspective

-The workflow of `autovi.web` is designed to be straightforward, with numbered steps displayed in the main user interface as shown in @fig-autovi-web.
-Since the design details have already been covered in @sec-autovi-web-design, we will not repeat the functionality of each panel in this section.
+The user would follow the order of the numbered steps displayed in the main user interface as shown in @fig-autovi-web, <!--Since the design details have already been covered in @sec-autovi-web-design, we will not repeat the functionality of each panel in this section.-->
+as follows:

-For general users, the workflow starts with Step 1: uploading a CSV file by clicking the "upload CSV" button.
+- Step 1: uploading a CSV file by clicking the "upload CSV" button.
 A window will pop up, allowing the user to select the CSV file.
 The CSV file should contain at least two columns representing fitted values and residuals of a residual plot.
 If a lineup needs to be evaluated, the CSV file should contain an additional column for labels of residual plot.
-In Step 2, the user specifies the CSV type based on the uploaded file, choosing between a single residual plot or a lineup of multiple residual plots.
-Step 3 involves selecting the appropriate columns for fitted values, residuals, and, optionally, labels of residual plots, from the dataset.
-In Step 4, the user sets the number of bootstrapped draws needed for the analysis; more draws provide a better estimate of the bootstrapped distribution but result in slower computation.
+- In Step 2, the user specifies the CSV type based on the uploaded file, choosing between a single residual plot or a lineup of multiple residual plots.
+- Step 3 involves selecting the appropriate columns for fitted values, residuals, and, optionally, labels of residual plots, from the dataset.
+- In Step 4, the user sets the number of bootstrapped draws needed for the analysis; more draws provide a better estimate of the bootstrapped distribution but result in slower computation.
 The user should also set the seed to control the simulation.
 If the dataset contains a lineup and the true residual plot is known, select its label.
-Finally, clicking the play button will initiate the analysis, and the user can review the result panels.
+- Finally, clicking the play button will initiate the analysis, and the user can review the result panels.

 ### Example {#sec-autovi-web-example}

 ## Conclusions {#sec-autovi-conclusion}

+## Availability

+The web interface is housed at [autoviweb.netlify.app](autoviweb.netlify.app).

+The source code for both packages are available at XXX, and the current version of `autovi` can be installed from CRAN.